 - cotton batting

-You may need a punching tool to make the holes for the lacing.
-I love the padded drum sticks.
+You may need a punching tool to make the holes for the lace wrap.
+I love the padded drumsticks.
 Your little drummer will be making music for hours at a time.

 2. Design these whimsical tin can crafts floral centerpieces

 Finding a unique, inexpensive centerpiece is like finding a treasure!
-And who could’ve imagined something so lovely from a tin can craft.
+And who could’ve imagined something so lovely from a tin can craft?
 Collect tin cans, grab some burlap and doilies.
-Add your initials or a special date to make rustic (and cheap!) centerpieces for a wedding or for another special occasion.
+Add your initials or a special date to make rustic (and cheap!) centerpieces or vases for a wedding or for another special occasion.

 3. Candle holders are great tin can crafts

-This is a great idea when you need an inexpensive base for those pillar candles and it has such a rustic, yet classy appeal.
-It’s so simple to make these tin can holders and is especially great for that last-minute outdoor dinner party.
+This is a great upcycled tin idea when you need an inexpensive base for those pillar candles and it has such a rustic, yet classy appeal.
+It’s so simple to make these tin can holders home decor and is especially great for that last-minute outdoor dinner party.
 Who doesn’t love the ambiance of candles glowing while entertaining your guests?!

 4. DIY tin can pendant lights

-This is the coolest idea to make with your tin can crafts!
+This is the coolest idea to make with your old tin can and craft supplies!
 Who knew that you could build your own hanging lights?
 Now that’s keeping your budget in mind!
+Thinking like mom now!
 And with the right tin cans, you could even make a grouping of varied-sized lights.
 These DIY Pendant Lights would look amazing in your first apartment or in a farmhouse kitchen.
 You will need:

 - empty tin can